Iowa City, IA

 When you visit the landfill:

-- Separate garbage from recycling and composting items.
-Cardboard, appliances, TV and computer monitors, oil, batteries, yard waste, and tires and not allowed to be landfilled.
+- Cardboard, appliances, TV and computer monitors, oil, batteries, yard waste, and tires are not allowed to be landfilled.

-- Secure your loads so that items do not blow out of vehicles.
-Vehicles with unsecured loads will receive one warning without charge.
+- Vehicles with unsecured loads will receive one warning without charge.
 Each subsequent violation is a $50 fee.

 - Use lane 2 to pull up to the Scalehouse window (in the silver silo).